 There are 40 islands that make up Turks and Caicos, so this is a fun honeymoon destination for couples who love the idea of exploring.
 The best way to explore this area of the Caribbean, if you’re willing to splurge, is to hire a private yacht to take you around to as many of the islands as possible.
 When you plan this trip, you can experience what a deserted island really feels like and then hop back on your catamaran for catered meals in style.
 Or get a bit more active by renting kayaks to explore the perimeter of your island of choice.
 Don’t expect lively nightclubs or lots of shops to explore here though.
-Just take advantage of the perfect weather and spend as much time outside as possible.
+Just take advantage of the perfect weather, picture-perfect views and luxury all-inclusive resorts.

 Some newlyweds haven’t heard of St. Kitts and Nevis, but that just means more seclusion for the ones who have!
 These South Caribbean islands are known for their picture-perfect landscapes and ultimate relaxation opportunities.
 St. Kitts is more lively with bars and restaurants, but Nevis has a more laid-back vibe.
 This is also a great destination for couples that like to golf, but consider shipping your clubs to the resort you’re staying at to avoid rental costs for ones that don’t fit as well.
 Peak season is December through April, so book your honeymoon here in the offseason to save money.